Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-config-management-config-package-stage-errors"></a> Configuration Package Stage Errors

-Now that we don’t have an active stage for `puppet` yet seen [here](9-icinga2-api.md#icinga2-api-config-management-list-config-packages), there must have been an error.
+Now that we don't have an active stage for `puppet` yet seen [here](9-icinga2-api.md#icinga2-api-config-management-list-config-packages), there must have been an error.

 Fetch the `startup.log` file and check the config validation errors: